 With a love of singing and the guitar and piano, Emma has developed a style of Acoustic pop throughout the years.
 Emma is originally from East Sussex, and is now living in the creative hub of Bristol.
 Emma has been influenced by an array of music and genres, and is particularly passionate about 90’s artists such as Alanis Morissette, The Corrs, The Beautiful South and Natalie Imbruglia whilst also being lyrically influenced by songwriters such as Paul Simon, Carole King and Joni Mitchell.

-Emma’s Best Friend EP, featuring the songs Best Friend, Maybrick Rd and 90s Playlist, is out now, as is her follow up single Younger Self and brand new single Sitting Too Long in The Sun.
+Emma’s EP, featuring the songs Best Friend, Maybrick Rd and 90s Playlist, is out now, as is her follow up single Younger Self and brand new single Sitting Too Long in The Sun.

 Hello Emma tell us three unknown facts about yourself?

 I’m a Choir Leader, I love rescue animals (especially my two cats!) and I’m a Bookaholic!

 How did you get into music?

 I’ve always been singing away!
 My mum noticed how much I loved it from such a young age and I started singing lessons and attending East Sussex School of Performing Arts from the age of 7!
 It’s always been about Music for me!

 I take a lot of my inspirations with my song writing lyrically from my own personal experiences in life.
 Musically, my own music is often an amalgamation of all the music I listen to, which is pretty vast!

 It’s called 90s Playlist.
 It revolved around two friends and my relationship with one of them through the years.
 The main memory that I sing about in the chorus is our road trip when we went on holiday, and we listened to 90s music all the way, singing out and laughing and just having a fab time together!
 I really cherish my friends and felt inspired to write about them!

 How long did it take to write the song?